lupyuen/lupyuen.github.io/src/ox2.md

 That's because we __haven't loaded the Initial RAM Disk__ into RAM!

-We'll modify [__extlinux/extlinux.conf__](https://github.com/openbouffalo/buildroot_bouffalo/blob/main/board/pine64/ox64/rootfs-overlay/boot/extlinux/extlinux.conf) on the microSD Card, so that U-Boot Bootloader will load our Initial RAM Disk before starting NuttX.
+We'll modify the NuttX Kernel Image (or U-Boot Script) on the microSD Card, so that U-Boot Bootloader will load our Initial RAM Disk before starting NuttX.

 [(Our plans for __Initial RAM Disk__)](https://lupyuen.github.io/articles/ox2#appendix-initial-ram-disk)